Responsibility for your Tier 4 (General) student visa

 - Submit the form

 You will then be able to book an appointment to visit the police station and complete the process.
-Appointments are limited, but it does not matter if the date you choose falls after the seven day period.
+Appointments are limited, but it does not matter if the date you choose falls after the seven day period, even if it is several months in the future.
 Completion of the online submission in time is sufficient to meet the seven day requirement.

 At the appointment you will be asked to pay a fee of £34 in cash.
 You should also take with you your passport and (if you have it) BRP.
 You will be given a certificate which you should keep in a safe place with your travel documents.
 You will need to produce your certificate when you apply for your next visa.
 Whenever the details recorded on the certificate change, you must inform the police – see Updating below.